-Serving 250,000 people in southern Alberta and Saskatchewan, the new expansion to Medicine Hat Regional Hospital expands secondary and tertiary care services while anticipating future population growth.
-Moreover, the expansion allows Alberta Health Services to replace dated facilities with efficient operational systems and improved patient services – critical elements of a larger scale strategic plan to enhance healthcare delivery across the region.
+Serving 250,000 people in southern Alberta and Saskatchewan, the new expansion to Medicine Hat Regional Hospital expands secondary and tertiary care services.
+It also anticipates future population growth.
+The expansion allows Alberta Health Services to replace dated facilities with efficient operational systems and improved patient care—critical elements of a larger scale strategic plan, enhancing healthcare delivery across the region.

-The project breaks down service areas into program sensitive building blocks which seamlessly merge the scale of the hospital with its surrounding environment.
-These blocks, composed primarily of clay brick to reflect the brick manufacturing history of the region, host deep reveals to accentuate each block’s individual character within the overall built composition.
-Curtain wall glazing with ceramic frit provide high performance weather protection, temperature and humidity control, shading to minimize heat gain, and interior privacy while compositionally evoking the broad prairie landscape.
+The project breaks down service areas into program-focused building blocks.
+Organized, they seamlessly merge the hospital with its surrounding environment.
+These blocks are built with clay brick—specific to the region—and host characteristics that distinguish each within the overall built composition.
+Juxtaposed with the brick, a glazed curtain wall with ceramic frit provides high-performance features, including weather protection, temperature and humidity control, and shading to minimize heat gain.
+The composition safeguards interior privacy and connects to the broad prairie landscape.

-The architecture is defined by a human-centric approach which is both compassionate and therapeutic for support, healing, and recovery.
-The expansion is designed to de-mystify the existing institution by introducing high levels of transparency and spatial openness between exterior and interior spaces while maintaining patient and staff privacy.
-A commitment to patient care is expressed architecturally throughout, from the welcoming and sheltered wood-lined entry, comfortable waiting areas, and private, light-filled treatment rooms which offer unparalleled views of the brilliant prairie sky.
+Defined by a human-centric approach, the building accommodates compassionate and therapeutic approaches to healing and recovery.
+The expansion is designed to de-mystify the existing institution, introducing high levels of transparency and openness while maintaining privacy.
+A commitment to patient care is expressed throughout; the wood-lined entrance is welcoming, the waiting areas are comfortable, and the private treatment rooms are light filled, providing a calm and soothing atmosphere.